Boards & Commissions

 Duties: Encourage fair treatment and equal opportunity for all persons regardless of race, color, religion, national origin, sex, age (over 40) and disability, promote mutual understanding and respect among all economic, social, racial, religious and ethnic groups and endeavor to eliminate discrimination against and antagonism between religious, racial and ethnic groups and their numbers.

-Membership: Fifteen members appointed by the Mayor representing a broad cross-section of society for three-year terms.
+Membership: Thirteen members appointed by the City representing a broad cross-section of society for three-year terms.

 Meetings: Monthly on the third Tuesday at 12:00 p.m. at 491 Double Springs Road.